zowe/zowe-client-java-sdk/README.md

 SLF4J stands for Simple Logging Facade for Java.
 It provides a simple abstraction of all the logging frameworks.

-As such, in our parent project implement a logging framework which wraps around SLF4j, for instance logging frameworks such as Log4j2, Logback, JUL (java. util. logging), etc.
+As such, as needed in your parent project implement a logging framework which wraps around SLF4j, for instance logging frameworks such as Log4j2, Logback, JUL (java. util. logging), etc.

 ## Documentation